 Another priority is to assess the current structure of our board, understand its strengths and weaknesses and determine ways to make our board stronger and more efficient.
 During Judy’s presidency, the board contracted with a firm specializing in Board strategic development.
 This same firm worked with Gabrielle Callistein and the Beit Sefer Shalom Board and was successful in many ways.
 Next month, our Temple board will be spending an entire day with the firm working on strategic planning which will include reviewing our mission and vision statements, outlining the role of each board position and creating processes to help communication between staff, committees and Temple members.
 Of course, there are many other projects that will be discussed and addressed over the next two years but these are two priorities that the board and I will highlight.

 A subject always on all of our minds here at Temple are building maintenance projects.
 After meeting with Robert Dubansky of the Building and Grounds Committee and David Muenchrath, we’ve outlined and prioritized a handful of projects.
-These projects as well as others will be paid for by proceeds from the Hazakah Assessment Fund which will be implemented on July 1st.
-A letter will be forwarded in the near future to all of our congregants with more details of the assessment.

 There is certainly lots to do and I am excited and look forward to working with our wonderful Board, our now president-elect Gabrielle Callistein, Rabbi Kaufman, David Muenchrath, Wendy, Erin, Jake, Charles and you, our members of Temple.

 So as another annual meeting comes to a close, we should all be very proud of the history and memories that have been made right here within these walls made of brick and mortar.
 Since the Temple was established in 1873, it has been a place of baby namings, bar and bat mitzahs, brotherhood and sisterhood events, weddings and yes, funerals.
 We’ve welcomed special guest speakers, listened to soloists, bands and quartets, applauded Purimspiels and cheered on those in matzah ball eating contests.
 It’s been a place where friendships have been made and a place where we can be accepted for who we are as individuals.
 For 144 years, our milestone events and the traditions we adore all have taken place right here.
 I encourage you to continue to support Temple in whatever way that means to you.
 In addition to contributing financially, there are so many ways to support Temple by volunteering a few hours a month, be it assisting on a committee or providing an article for the Bulletin or helping with an event.
 This sacred building and all that takes place here within these walls is not possible without each of you.
 So thank you for your continued support and for being here today.
+Thank you.